Email FacebookTwitterMenu burgerClose thin

 Share

-Finding the best investment advisor for your needs will depend on many factors.
 Two key terms that retail investors are likely to run across when looking for an investment expert are “fiduciary” and “suitability.”
 The terms describe the standard of care and behavior that investment professionals are expected to follow when dealing with investors.
-Although they sound similar, they describe quite different standards.
 Investment experts who follow the fiduciary standard are required to put their clients’ interests ahead of their own.
-Those who conform to the suitability standard just have to make sure their recommendations are suitable, given the client’s age, goals, resources and other factors.
-Here are the key differences between both.
+Those who conform to the suitability standard previously had to make sure their recommendations were suitable, given the client’s age, goals, resources and other factors.
+However, broker-dealers and their representatives now must adhere to a more stringent standard called Regulation Best Interest, which like the fiduciary standard, mandates they act in their clients’ best interests.

 What Is Fiduciary Duty?

-The fiduciary standard can’t be waived.
+This fiduciary duty or standard can’t be waived.
 Investors are commonly asked to sign agreements with their advisors that describe the terms of their arrangement.
 However, nothing in one of these agreements is valid if it would allow a fiduciary to follow a lesser standard.

 What Is the Suitability Standard?